griffithlab/pVACtools/docs/pvacseq/features.rst

 **SNV and Indel support**

-pVACseq offers epitope binding predictions for missense, inframe indel, and frameshift mutations.
+pVACseq offers epitope binding predictions for missense, in-frame insertion, in-frame deletion, and frameshift mutations.

 **VCF support**

 pVACseq uses a VCF file as its input.
-This VCF file must contain sample genotype information and be annotated with VEP.
+This VCF file must contain sample genotype information and be annotated with the Ensembl Variant Effect Predictor (VEP).
 See the :ref:`prerequisites_label` for more information.

 **No local install of epitope prediction software needed**